richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 more of the traffic so that it is not readable by outsiders.
 For these reasons, new protocols must require and assume the existence of TLS 1.3.
-This prescription does not pertain to DTLS (in any DTLS version); it pertains to TLS only.
+As DTLS 1.3 is not widely available or deployed, this prescription does not pertain to DTLS (in any DTLS version); it pertains to TLS only.

 This document updates RFC9325.